 She knew what he was thinking.
 “I have been fortunate,” she continued before he could speak.
 “In nearly two years, I have always found safety.”

 Would it be too much to say it outright?
-No, she could deliver the hint the right way.
-She needed to remain more than just one night, and put as much sweet goodness and wisdom as she could into her smile.
+No, she could deliver the hint in the right way.
+She needed to remain more than just one night, so she put as much sweet goodness and wisdom as she could into her smile.

 “Of course, one never knows what lies beyond the next bend in the road.
 So, you see, I have learned always to enjoy what I have before me.
 I enjoy winning at chess.
 Help me win again.”